Mingas: The 1980s

 With almost all the clubs with closed doors Mingas joined up as the lead singer of the band 'Hokolókwe' and, with their music, they toured the country, to the extent possible under the civil war conditions.

 The 80's where a difficult period for almost all singers in Mozambique, but later she joins the most famous radio at the time 'Radio Mocambique' and in 1987 she joins 'Orchestra Marrabenta Star de Mozambique'.
 She becomes one of the female leaders of the group together with Dulce.
 The group choreographed a program that was presented with considerable success on a tour in Europe in 1987.
 Mingas' solo performances during the tour included the song 'Ava Sata Va Lomu' and the Marrabenta song 'Elisa Gomara Saya'.
 She also participated in the group as a dancer and as backing vocal.
 Orchestra Marrabenta continued their highly successful, international tours in 1988.

 Mingas’ inclusion in the Grupo RM in 1989 was a landmark in her musical career which led to recordings in Paris and a Gala show in Guinea Conakry being awarded the ‘Grand Prix Decouvertes 90’.
 In 1989, she toured Brazil, and in the following years established her legendary status as one of Mozambique’s ‘greats’, touring and performing frequently in Mozambique.

 The 1990s

 After a decade characterized with difficult period and success, the 90's was a promising way for Mingas.
 After a success with 'Nweti' Mingas started to focus more in a solo career, and in 1993 she is given the award 'Best Female Singer of 1993', at Ngoma Mozambique, for her performance of her song 'Nwananga'.

-During this decade Mingas had the opportunity to meet the Grammy Award Singer Miriam Makeba who likes her voice and music and invites her to Johannesburg to prepare as backing vocal for an upcoming tour of Europe and Australia.
-For Mingas, who had always been a great admirer of Miriam Makeba, this was a dream come true.
-For the next four years, 1995-1998, Mingas was part of Miriam Makeba's concert tours in Europe, North America, South America, Africa and Australia.
-She participated in the concerts as a backing singer and also, at each concert, gave solo performances of her own songs.
+From 1995 to 1998, Mingas performed with Miriam Makeba.

 In Australia (1995), she had the opportunity to sing in the famed Sidney Opera House.
 Also included in the Australian tour were Brisbane, Melbourne and Perth.
 In Rio de Janeiro, Brazil, she participated in Miriam Makeba's concert for Pope John Paul II in 1997.
 Also in 1997, a tour of western USA and Canada took them to several venues in the states of California, Washington and Oregon and to Victoria and Vancouver in Canada.